radiolise/radiolise-home/BUILD.md

     mv radiolise/src/* /var/www/html/

-### 5. Allow radio·li·se to save station information on your server
+### 5. Allow radio·li·se home to save station information on your server

 The user www-data is responsible for that: